What are the symptoms of a collapsed disc?

 The term “collapsed disc” is not an accepted medical term.
-It is a common colloquialism that is used to describe conditions that affect the intervertebral discs and cause the space between vertebrae to diminish.
-This term is usually used to describe a herniated disc, a bulging disc, or degenerative disc disease.
+It is a common phrase used to describe conditions that affect the spinal discs and cause the space between vertebrae to diminish.
+This term is usually used to describe a herniated disc, a bulging disc or degenerative disc disease.

 - Pain in the neck, back and/or extremities